 Closing Costs With FHA

 Your closing costs are same as any other loan apart from the up front funding fee that’s financed into your loan.
-An advantage to FHA over conventional is that the seller can contribute up to 6% of the sales price towards your closing costs.
-With conventional at 3% down you can only get up to 3% from the seller towards your closing costs.
+An advantage to FHA financing over conventional financing is that the seller can contribute up to 6% of the sales price towards your closing costs even with a 3.5% down payment.
+With a conventional mortgage at 3% down you can only get up to 3% seller concession for your closing costs.

 FHA Debt Ratio Requirements